JasmineGarland/SIRSINDy_Tutorial/README.md

 Today we will be ....

-but first complete this poll

- polls new Tobi Loki Jane
-### If you need a refresher of todays presentation please follow this [link](https://docs.google.com/presentation/d/1GRg98F1XywcRTaKcQUPaYT0xAZytR4CvTtMcDWtW5C8/edit?usp=sharing)
+### If you need a refresher of todays presentation please follow this [link!](https://docs.google.com/presentation/d/1GRg98F1XywcRTaKcQUPaYT0xAZytR4CvTtMcDWtW5C8/edit?usp=sharing)

 You can use the [editor on GitHub](https://github.com/JasmineGarland/APPM5720/edit/main/README.md) to maintain and preview the content for your website in Markdown files.